 Prof. Canning is Conjoint Professor at UNSW and has co-supervised students with Prof. Gang-Ding Peng from UNSW so other arrangements are possible.

 International students are more than welcome – usually high quality students are funded from overseas by their parent institution to spend a period of time as part of their postgraduate studies.
 We will support application for special grants either within Australia or in their home country if the student is of sufficient calibre.
-In this way we have supported students from as far a field as Finland, Brasil, Singapore, UK, France, China, Sweden, and the US.
+In this way we have supported students from as far a field as Finland, Brasil, Denmark, Singapore, UK, France, China, Sweden, and the US.

 Below are some of the existing projects but iPL is flexible and will cater to interests across all disciplines particularly if there is genuine enthusiasm.